 - Bold headline: Lyft knows their competition, and they’re not being subtle about why you should choose them over Uber if you’re considering becoming a driver.
 The data in the sub-headline further elaborates on the title.

 - Hero image/overall look: not only do these colors represent the brand’s identity, but the hero image itself serves as a sort of testimonial.
-You can see a Lyft driver who is clearly happy, and again it establishes that connection and trust with a brand.
+You can see a Lyft driver who is clearly happy, and again, it establishes that connection and trust with a brand.

 The key elements at the bottom further explain Lyft’s benefits.
 You may be doubting their reason for requesting a mobile phone number in their form, but since you expect a level of seriousness from people who want to become Lyft drivers, this is a good choice.
 Remember, quality over quantity!